When and Why Positivity Backfires

 - Is positivity always a valuable trait for leaders?

 - How should leaders handle followers’ negative emotions?

 Norman Vincent Peale’s 1950s book, “The Power of Positive Thinking,” has dramatically influenced leadership speakers and authors.
 They have been spreading this unproven idea simply because it appears to be a quick fix for all the problems under the sun.
 At the same time, negative emotions like fear get a bad rap.
 But in reality, being realistic is a more desired leadership trait.

 Victor Frankl, a survivor of Nazi concentration camps, illustrated the danger of too much positivity in his book, “Man’s Search for Meaning.”
 In it, he relates a vital difference between survivors of Nazi concentration camps and those who perished.
 Prisoners who maintained repeated hopes that liberation would come on specific dates had their hopes dashed, which added to their stress.
 Many gave up their hopes too quickly.
 Others who focused on sheer survival and coping tended to be the survivors.

 Negative Emotions Are Natural

 When people face difficult or threatening conditions, their negative emotions and fear reactions motivate them to find an eventual solution.

 We all want to believe good news.
-However, unfounded or unjustified positivity only gives people an illusion of control and leaves them unprepared for negative outcomes.
+However, unfounded or unjustified positivity only gives people an illusion of control and leaves them unprepared for adverse outcomes.
 We have no shortage of people who love to be positive messengers.
-They give out cheap pep talks, such as “You can do it,” or “You got this,” without bearing the consequences.
+They give out cheap pep talks, such as “You can do it” or “You got this,” without bearing the consequences.
 Our pop culture loves those feel-good stories filled with optimism.